16 Lesser-Known State Parks In Hawaii That Will Absolutely Amaze You

 From cascading waterfalls and the inviting turquoise waters of the Pacific Ocean to lush rain forests and mountain peaks, breathtaking natural beauty abounds on the Hawaiian Islands.
 And nowhere will you find more breathtaking scenery than within Hawaii’s incredible state parks.
 There are countless Hawaiian parks to choose from, with more than 50 state parks, waysides, recreation areas, monuments, and historic sites scattered across the islands from Kauai to Hawaii Island.
-These 16 parks might not be the most popular in the Aloha State, but they are all beautiful and worthy of a visit.
+These 16 lesser known state parks to visit in Hawaii might not be the most popular in the Aloha State, but they are all beautiful and worthy of checking out!

 1. MacKenzie State Recreation Area, Hawaii Island